Actively Recruiting

 - Cognitive impairment

-- History of lumbar region fracture
+- History of fracture in the lumbar region

 - Use of narcotics or muscle relaxants within 30 days before enrollment